bbauska/UofM-AdvStyling/readme.md

   alt="Mobile view." />
 </p>

-Again, as always, I&apos;m going to remind you that the mobile view is the most important view in web design.
+<p>Again, as always, I&apos;m going to remind you that the mobile view is the
+most important view in web design.
 If you don&apos;t think about the mobile view first, it&apos;s very simple for you to start coming up with a clear idea, and then as you shrink it down, throwing things out.
 No. At the beginning you decided this was important.
-So, if it is important, make sure you design it for that mobile view.
+So, if it is important, make sure you design it for that mobile view.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ 60x. mobile view, #2 (59) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">